AtomHarris/Project_Phase-1/README.md

 3. The top 5 studios should be considerd as a source of expertise as well as an avenue to explore international markets

 ## CONCLUSIONS
-While the information garnered gives us a wide range of information that can be further investigated, it is missing some key factors that would determine the success of a studio such as marketing strategy, cultural impact analysis, Intellectual Property and Franchise Development and many other factors that need to be further identified and analyzed.
+The information garnered gives us actionable insights to the success of the movie studion but it is missing some key factors that would determine the success of a studio such as marketing strategy, cultural impact analysis, Intellectual Property and Franchise Development and other factors that need to be further identified and analyzed.
-We can also surmise that the highest ratings do not necessary related to the highest profit margins and so further analysis on correlation between the two factors should be investigated